 Dr. Pondrom received his Bachelor of Science in Pharmacy and Doctor of Pharmacy degrees from the University of Oklahoma Health Sciences Center.
 He completed a psychiatric pharmacy specialty practice residency at the University of Texas at Austin.
 Dr. Pondrom has been in practice for 16 years and has worked in clinical practice, community pharmacy, ambulatory care mental health, inpatient mental health, managed care, pharmacy benefits management and the pharmaceutical industry.
 He was previously a Clinical Assistant Professor at the University of Oklahoma College of Pharmacy and has also served as clinical pharmacy specialist at the Southern Nevada Veterans Administration Health System.
 Most recently, he was a medical science liaison for Otsuka Pharmaceutical.
 He is board-certified in psychiatric pharmacy and is a member of the College of Psychiatric and Neurologic Pharmacists.
 His areas of interest include behavioral health outcomes, psychopharmacology, and pharmacotherapy of mood disorders.

-Ettie Rosenberg, PharmD, Esq.Assistant Professor, Department of Pharmacy Practice
+Ettie Rosenberg, PharmD, Esq.Associate Professor, Department of Pharmacy Practice

 Dr. Rosenberg earned her PharmD from University of Southern California, School of Pharmacy, and Juris Doctorate from Southwestern University School of Law.
 She is a California licensed pharmacist and an attorney member of the California State Bar.
 Dr. Rosenberg’s expertise integrates pharmacy practice and law, and her specialty is pharmacy law, ethics and regulatory compliance and corrective action plans, pharmacy standard of care, malpractice, pharmacy management.